sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 Sensible:

-1. Finds the vertical range (y-extent) in which to recognize columns using Match and Stop lines.
-Range can span pages.
-If non-columnar text is present in the y-extent, it can affect column recognition as follows:
+1. Finds the range (y-extent) in which to recognize columns using Match and Stop lines.
+A range can span pages.

+1. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
+If non-columnar text is present in the range, it can affect column recognition as follows:

-   1. If any non-columnar text is *below* the columns and if the Stop parameter is unspecified, Sensible uses the non-column text as a criteria to end the range.
+   - If any non-columnar text is *below* the columns and if the Stop parameter is unspecified, Sensible uses the non-column text as a criteria to end the range.

-   2. If any non-columnlar text is *above* the columns in the y-extent, it can break column recognition.
+   - If any non-columnlar text is *above* the columns in the y-extent, it can break column recognition.
 Exclude the text from the y-extent using the Offset Y parameter.

-2. (repeats) Recognizes columns based on whitespace, searching left-to-right.

-TODO: talk about how STOP parameter can influence column recognition??? if that's a thing?

 Column Selection
 ----

-Use the Column Selection paramter with vertical sections to:
+Use the Column Selection parameter with vertical sections to:

 - exclude columns from output
 - use text in excluded columns as anchors for fields in the target columns.
 For example, if a table has row labels, then configure the Column Selection parameter so that the row labels become available to all target columns.